 - Constricted pupils

-Have you noticed some of the symptoms listed above in someone you know?
-If yes, it is very important that you call 911 immediately.
+If the symptoms listed above are noticed, it is imperative to call 911 immediately.
 This is because Fentanyl overdose can have a fatal result.

 Currently, it is very difficult to determine the exact dose of Fentanyl that can lead to an overdose, however, according to some medical professionals 250 µg of this substance represents a lethal dose.
 Statistics show that the cause of many fatal heroin overdoses is a combination of this drug and heroin.
 Unfortunately, in most cases, users aren’t even aware of what they’ve shot up.
 Another important issue is mixing the drug with alcohol.
 This combination can speed up and intensify the effects of the drug.
 The fatal dose of the drug can vary.
 It depends on other drugs taken, a person’s height, weight, age, and physical condition.